 The easiest way to get started with Envoy is by using the pre-built Docker images.
-Envoy is designed to be highly configurable, with APIs for dynamic configuration and a JSON configuration format for static configuration.
+Envoy is designed to be highly configurable, with APIs for dynamic configuration and a JSON/YAML configuration format for static configuration.

 To get it working, you’re going to need to create your own Docker image with your own Envoy configuration.
 Create a

 FROM envoyproxy/envoy:latest RUN apt-get update COPY envoy.json /etc/envoy.json CMD /usr/local/bin/envoy -c /etc/envoy.json